 Nowadays, I don’t have any coworkers.
 One of the saddest parts about working from home and being self-employed is the isolation.

 When I started working from home, I realized in a panic that I had no one to eat my cakes!!

-When I share that I give most of my cakes to my police and fire station, I usually get some criticism….which at first shocked me!
+When I share that I give most of my cakes to my family and friends, I usually get some criticism… which at first surprised me!